 At the same time, keep giving them algae wafers and vegetables.
 Give them time to learn that this can be a food source for them.

 There are some reports that Borneo Suckers really like Repashy Soilent Green (check the price on Amazon).

 The minimum recommended tank size for housing a single Borneo sucker is 10 gallons (~40 L), however, for about 4 specimens you will need a 20-gallon (80 L) tank or more.

 Make sure to cover the top with a tight-fitting lid because the fish is capable of climbing the tank glass.

 Temperature: The fish prefer water temperature in the range of 18 °C – 25 °C (65 °F – 77 °F).
-It can tolerate warmer temperature but that will decrease the levels of dissolved oxygen.
+It can tolerate warmer temperatures but that will decrease the levels of dissolved oxygen.
 Color fading is a sign that water is too warm for them.

 pH: Keep the pH between 6.5 – 8.0 for optimal growth and good health of your fish.

 Hardness: Water hardness should be in the range of 2 – 15 dGH, they do not enjoy hard water conditions.

 Light is not important for the Borneo suckers.
 However, lighting is a necessity if you want to encourage the growth of plants and algae on the rocks and other decors present in the tank.
 In this case, the lighting needs to be bright enough.